cjacker/opensource-toolchain-ch32v/README.md

 **Programming:**

-Please wire up you 'wchlink' usb adapter with development board (pins as same as SWD) first and use 'wch-riscv.cfg' provide in this repo
+Please wire up you 'wchlink' usb adapter with development board (pins as same as SWD) first and use 'wch-riscv.cfg' (for WCH OpenOCD 0.11-dev) provide in this repo.

 ```
 # erase all